About the Ellis Marsalis Center After-School and Summer Programs

 At the Center, we believe that intellectual and academic enrichment are key components of our mission, and that music education can help students succeed in other academic subjects.
-Moreover, we believe that the unique range of musicians who live in Musicians' Village provides our young people with a great opportunity to talk to, study and write about the people who have made New Orleans such a culture capital.
-Our music library and resource center provides the computers and internet access that are so integral to contemporary learning.
+Moreover, we believe that the unique range of musicians who live in Musicians' Village provides our young people with a great opportunity to talk to, study and write about the people who have made New Orleans such an important center of culture.
+Our music library and resource center provide the computers and internet access that are so integral to contemporary learning.

 We offer Dance classes for children and teenagers in Ballet and Modern Dance.